tettehnarh/supermarket_app_python/README.md

 ## Creating a Supermarket App Using Python
-A coursera guided project to code a fully funtioning supermarket system using Python programming language.
+This a coursera guided project to code a fully funtioning supermarket system using Python programming language.

 ### Course Objectives
 - Work with dictionaries and their uses.